 3. Best Cuts of Chicken for Air Frying

-- Chicken Breasts: Skinless chicken breasts are lean and cook quickly, making them a popular choice.
-However, they can dry out if overcooked.
-To retain moisture, marinate or brine before cooking.
+- Chicken Breasts: Skinless breasts are lean and cook fast but they can dry out if overcooked.
+Try marinating or brining first to keep them moist.

 4. Air Fryer Chicken Marinades and Seasonings

-- Classic Herb Marinade: Combine olive oil, lemon juice, minced garlic, fresh herbs (like rosemary and thyme), salt, and pepper.
-Marinate for at least one hour for best results.
+- Classic Herb Marinade: Mix olive oil, lemon juice, minced garlic, chopped rosemary and thyme, salt, and pepper.
+Let it sit for at least an hour or more.

-- Spicy Cajun Marinade: Mix olive oil with Cajun seasoning, paprika, garlic powder, and a dash of hot sauce.
-This adds a nice kick to the chicken!
+- Spicy Cajun Marinade: Stir olive oil with Cajun spices, paprika, garlic powder, and a bit of hot sauce.
+Gives chicken a nice kick.

-- Lemon Garlic Marinade: Whisk together lemon juice, minced garlic, olive oil, salt, and fresh parsley.
-This bright mixture is refreshing and allows the chicken’s flavor to shine through.
+- Lemon Garlic Mix: Whisk together lemon juice, garlic, olive oil, salt, and parsley.
+Bright and fresh flavor that pops.

 5. Air Fryer Chicken Recipe: Crispy Air Fryer Chicken